Dr Lewis Quayle

 Summary

-Lewis is a data scientist and bioinformatician who transitioned into computational biology and healthcare data analytics from laboratory-based research in the field of cancer cell biology during his post-doctoral work.
-Given his interdisciplinary background, Lewis has experience with a broad variety of data science and bioinformatic analytical workflows, including high-performance computing-based pipeline development, microarray and next-generation sequencing data processing, large-scale clinical data analysis, unsupervised and supervised machine learning, text mining for topic modelling and sentiment analysis, interaction network construction and interrogation, and geospatial data analysis, amongst others.
+Lewis is a bioinformatician and data scientist with a strong interdisciplinary background, having transitioned from laboratory-based cancer cell biology to computational biology and healthcare data analytics during his postdoctoral work.
+He possesses extensive expertise across diverse data science and bioinformatics workflows, including high-performance computing pipeline development, microarray and next-generation sequencing (NGS) data processing, large-scale clinical data analysis, machine learning (both supervised and unsupervised), text mining, topic modelling and sentiment analysis, graph network analytics, and spatial data analysis.

-While committed to teaching analytical skills to the next generation of data scientist, Lewis remains fully-research active.
-He is currently a member of two Genomics England 100,000 Genomes Project working groups and a collaborator on several clinical research, pure research, and digital healthcare analytics projects involving large-scale genomic and clinical data analysis and predictive modelling in the fields of bladder cancer, ovarian cancer, breast cancer, and gestational trophoblastic disease.
+Passionate about education, Lewis is dedicated to equipping the next generation of data scientists with analytical skills while remaining deeply research-active.
+He is a member of two working groups within the Genomics England 100,000 Genomes Project and collaborates on numerous clinical, fundamental, and digital healthcare research projects.
+His current work involves genomic and clinical data analysis and predictive modelling in the areas of bladder cancer, ovarian cancer, colorectal cancer, breast cancer, and gestational trophoblastic disease.

 About

-Lewis began teaching during his MRes and continued to supervise undergraduate, MSc and PhD research project throughout his own PhD and post-doctoral career.
-He has previously lectured on the topics of next generation sequencing, bioinformatic analytics, and best practices in computational research as part of MSc Translational Oncology and MSc Molecular Medicine at the University of Sheffield, and currently holds a three-year honorary post as Senior Lecturer in Bioinformatics in the Department of Oncology and Metabolism at the University of Sheffield.
-In recognition of his commitment to professionalism in learning and teaching in higher education and meeting all points of the Professional Standards Framework (2023), he has been awarded Fellowship of Advance HE (FHEA) and is also certified by The Carpentries to teach foundational coding and data science skills to researchers under the core curriculum of Data Carpentry, Library Carpentry, and Software Carpentry.
+Lewis has been deeply engaged in education throughout his career, beginning during his MRes and continuing through his PhD and postdoctoral tenure.
+He has supervised numerous undergraduate, BMedSci, MSc and MRes, and PhD research projects and has lectured extensively on topics including NGS, bioinformatics, and computational research best practices.
+His past teaching contributions include the MSc Translational Oncology and MSc Molecular Medicine programmes at the University of Sheffield, and Lewis holds a three-year honorary post as Senior Lecturer in Bioinformatics in the Department of Oncology & Metabolism at the University of Sheffield.
+His dedication to excellence in teaching and adherence to the Professional Standards Framework (2023) have earned him Fellowship of Advance HE (FHEA).
+Additionally, he is certified by The Carpentries to deliver foundational coding and data science skills through their Data Carpentry, Library Carpentry, and Software Carpentry curriculums.

 Teaching